 Cost Pressures - Consumer staples companies are facing increased headwinds from higher costs.
-Most recently, the higher costs are due to spikes in transportation and logistics costs, as well as higher input costs.
+Most recently, the higher costs are due to spikes in transportation and logistics costs, as well as higher input and packaging costs.
 These higher expenses come at a time when retailers are fighting hard against the threats of Amazon and as a result are placing increased demands on deliveries from consumer staples manufacturers.
 This adds to companies' cost pressures.
 Companies are working hard to offset these higher costs through efficiency initiatives, but we expect they will still pressure profit margins and earnings growth in the near term.

-What Should Investors Do? - The combination of higher interest rates and slowing earnings growth has left consumer staples stocks out of favour with many investors.
-We believe valuations are reasonable, with many of our consumer staples stocks trading at the lowest levels in the last five years.
+What Should Investors Do? - The combination of higher interest rates and slowing earnings growth has left consumer staples stocks out of favor with many investors.
+We believe valuations are reasonable, trading near long-term historical averages, and with many of our consumer staples stocks trading at the lowest levels in the last five years.
 While consumer staples companies face many headwinds in the near term, we believe the companies can return to growth longer-term.
 We would use pullbacks in our Buy-rated companies to add to positions where appropriate.